7 a.m. - sunset

 Environmental Discovery Center

-Staffed by naturalists, the EDC is a popular destination for school field trips and also offers free weekend activities for families.
+Staffed by naturalists, the EDC is a popular destination for weekday field trips and weekend activities for families.
 At the Environmental Discovery Center, kids can:

 - Conduct earth science experiments